dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ## 2. Expanding your scrape to additional cities

-An obvious next city to try is Columbus, OH.
-Running a [monster.com search](https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Columbus__2C-OH&jobid=195128271) on it shows the format of the url `https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Columbus__2C-OH` simply replaces the city and state.
+The obvious next city to try is Columbus, OH.
+Running a [monster.com search](https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Columbus__2C-OH&jobid=195128271) on it shows the format of the url string `https://www.monster.com/jobs/search/?q=__22Data-Scientist__22&where=Columbus__2C-OH` simply replaces the city and state.
 Also, if we run the above code changing only its city and state we expect number 44 returned.

 ![scrape_08](/images/scrape_08.PNG)